Jeff Locker: Life and career

 In April 2022, Locker's pilot Spesh was named to the prestigious The Black List's GLAAD List, and that same pilot was announced as the TV pilot winner of the Atlanta Film Festival Screenplay Competition.
 That same month, his short play The Forgotten Place was also announced as the Best Script and Best Production winner at Short + Sweet in Sydney, Australia.

-Locker's next project The Connection, a short film which he wrote and in which he stars, was completed in August 2022.
+His next project The Connection, a short film which he wrote and in which he stars, was completed in August 2022.
 It was directed by Friday the 13th creator and director Sean S. Cunningham.